Maria Sakkari career statistics

 This is a list of the main career statistics of professional Greek tennis player Maria Sakkari.
 Sakkari has won one singles title on the WTA Tour at the Morocco Open in 2019.
 She also has two WTA 1000 finals, both achieved in 2022; the Indian Wells Open and Guadalajara Open.
-In 2021, she reached her first Grand Slam semifinals at the French Open.
+In 2021, she reached her first Grand Slam semifinal at the French Open.
 In the same year later, she reached semifinals of the US Open as well.

-Sakkari finished season of 2021 playing at the year-end WTA Finals, becaming first Greek female player to do that.
+Sakkari finished season of 2021 playing at the year-end WTA Finals, becoming the first Greek female player to accomplish that.
 After passing group stage, she lost to Anett Kontaveit in the semifinals.
-In September 2021, right after reaching US Open semifinals, Sakkari made her debut into the top 10, becaming first Greek female player to achieve that goal.
-One year later, in March 2022, she has achieved a career-high singles ranking of world No. 3 in March 2022.
+In September 2021, right after reaching US Open semifinals, Sakkari made her debut into the top 10, becoming the first Greek female player to achieve that milestone.
+One year later, in March 2022, she achieved a career-high singles ranking of world No. 3, in March 2022.

 Performance timelines

-P = postponed

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), United Cup, Hopman Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Dubai Open.
+Current through the 2025 Wimbledon Championships.

 Doubles

-Current after the 2023 United Cup against Belgium.
+Current after the 2024 Australian Open.